 The Recruitment Selection procedure

-Doctoral Candidate (DC) supervisors for each position will evaluate candidate application materials in February 2023.
+Doctoral Candidate (DC) supervisors for each position will evaluate candidate application materials on a rolling basis in Spring 2023.
 All candidates will be assessed based on the TACsy rubric below.
-Candidates scoring above 80 will be invited for an online interview with the DC supervisors for that position, tentatively held in March 2023.
+Candidates scoring above 80 will be invited for an online interview with the DC supervisors for that position.
 Each recruitment team reserves the right to conduct a 2nd interview.

 TACsy Recruitment Rubric